 “While the successful growth of renewable generation is well documented, we were surprised that half of all renewable generation development has moved beyond RPS mandates and that most of this beyond-RPS activity is contained to RTO/ISO markets,” notes Johannes Pfeifenberger, a Brattle principal and co-author of the presentation.
 “You may see very little of it in the adjoining non-market region even if the quality of renewable resources is just as high.”

 The authors note that the effectiveness of regional markets in facilitating renewable development beyond regulatory mandates will likely be a significant driver of additional emission reductions in the U.S. electric power industry.
 “The opportunity for forming or joining regional RTO/ISO markets that facilitate renewable generation development beyond RPS mandates needs to be considered, particularly now that western states actively contemplate how they can cost-effectively reduce the environmental footprint of the electricity industry and their economies,” Pfeifenberger added.

 The presentation, “The Role of RTO/ISO Markets in Facilitating Renewable Generation Development,” is authored by Brattle Principals Johannes Pfeifenberger and Judy Chang, Senior Associate Onur Aydin, and Associate David Luke Oates.
-It is available for download using the link below.
+It is available for download below.